JoelHKV/Knowledge-Express/readme.md

 ```
 5. **API Accecss:**

-If you wish to use this API, please refer [API Access](#api-access) for details.
+If you wish to use this API, please refer to [API Access](#api-access)
-If you wish to test this app with mock data, go to App.jsx and find
+for details.
+If you prefer to test this app with mock data, navigate
-the following two lines:
+to App.jsx and locate the following two lines:

 ```
    const { questionAnswerData, loaded, error } = fetchQandA(cloudFunctionURL, thisQuestion); // fetch real data from the API
     //const { questionAnswerData, loaded, error } = fetchMockQandA(cloudFunctionURL, thisQuestion); // mimic fetch and generate mock data
 ```
-Simply comment the first line (real data) and uncomment the second line (mock data),
+To use mock data, simply comment out the first line (hook for real data)
-and nowthe app uses a hook that generates nonsense text to signs.
+and uncomment the second line (hook for mock data).

 ## Folder Structure